Wednesday - JAN 21, 2020

 Historical fact: The Karrier Omega 2070 controller never had an ignition wire, by design.

 There is no cost for this service.
 The modification will not void your warranty.
 And the shipping of your order will not be delayed.

-To request this option, simply type a message into the "comment box" when purchasing, asking for removal of the ignition wire.
+To request this option when purchasing, simply type a message into the comment box and ask for removal of the ignition wire.